ogasege/aws-build-games-challenge-jotto/README.md

 - CSS3
 - JavaScript (ES6+)
 - LocalStorage for persistence
+- AWS Q Developer

 ## Development Process

-For a detailed look at how these games were developed, check out the RETRO_JOURNEY.md file in each game directory.
-These documents provide insights into:
+For a detailed look at how this game was developed, check out the [RETRO_JOURNEY.md](./jotto-game/RETRO_JOURNEY.md) file.
+This document provides insights into:

 - The development approach and decisions
 - Challenges faced and solutions implemented
 - AI-assisted development techniques
 - Code examples and explanations

-## Future Plans

-- Add more classic word games
-- Implement multiplayer functionality
-- Create mobile apps using React Native
-- Add more accessibility features

 ## License